GrahamDumpleton/mod_wsgi/win32/README.rst

 You must therefore use a version of Apache compiled for VC9.

-For Microsoft Visual Studio 2008, you need to download it from Microsoft.
+For the Microsoft C/C++ compiler, you need to download it from Microsoft.

-As you require a 64 bit compiler, you cannot use the first option given above and instead must use the second option.

 * http://www.microsoft.com/en-us/download/details.aspx?id=44266